 The growing presence of vibrant co-working and serviced office providers is also adding an innovative resiliency to the Perth commercial property sector.
 Large corporates are becoming the dominant tenants in flexible and co-working office spaces as the appetite for flexibility grows.
-A recent article predicts that by 2030, up to 30% of all office real estate will be classed as “flexible”.
+According to an article published by PropertyHQ it is predicted that by 2030, up to 30% of all office real estate will be classed as “flexible”.

 CBRE reports the flexible workspace industry has grown by almost 300% across Australia since 2013 occupying some 193,000sqm of space across Australia’s six major cities.
-The footprint of co-working and flexible workspace in Perth is expected to increase from approximately 8,000sqm to almost 20,000sqm in 2019.
+The footprint of co-working and flexible workspace in Perth is approximately 14,000 sqm as of 2019.

 Make the smart move into the City of Perth.

 The Perth market is now absorbing recently added rental stock with residential vacancy in wider Perth falling to 0.8% in December 2020, the lowest level recorded in 40 years (WA Today 2020).
 As the long-term trend of population and economic growth in WA continues, additional apartments will be required to meet the growing demand for city living.

 The median value for an apartment in Perth in 2020 was $347,585, compared to $729,840 in Sydney and $569,6577 in Melbourne.
 The median house price of $563,214 in Perth is also significantly lower than Sydney ($1,211,488) and Melbourne ($936,073) (Domain 2020).

 Residential rental yields

 Perth’s gross residential rental yield growth of 4.4% has continued to outpace Sydney (2.9%) and Melbourne (3.0%) for the first quarter of 2021 (Corelogic 2021), making Perth a prime opportunity for investors.

 Make the smart move to live in the City of Perth.